elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 ### LVM Example

-I don&#8217;t want to add my other disks, do let&#8217;s partition my one drive (**sdb**) into 3 different partitions and first add the first 2 as Physical Volumes.
-Then let&#8217;s create a Volume Group and add both of the Physical Volumes to it.
-Then let&#8217;s create a Logical Volume from our Logical Group.
-Lastly let&#8217;s extend the Volume Group with the 3rd partition and then extend the Logical Volume as well.
+I don't want to add my other disks, do let's partition my one drive (**sdb**) into 3 different partitions and first add the first 2 as Physical Volumes.
+Then let's create a Volume Group and add both of the Physical Volumes to it.
+Then let's create a Logical Volume from our Logical Group.
+Lastly let's extend the Volume Group with the 3rd partition and then extend the Logical Volume as well.
 Here is how my partitioning looked like for **sdb**:

     [root@rhel01 ~]# parted /dev/sdb print
     Model: VMware Virtual disk (scsi)